-The nature of our business requires the application of complex accounting rules and regulations.
+The nature of our business requires the application of complex revenue recognition rules.
 Significant changes in current principles will affect our consolidated financial statements and changes in financial accounting standards or practices may cause adverse, unexpected financial reporting fluctuations and harm our results of operations.